muruganandham/WhirlyGlobe-Maply-Site/tutorial/remote_image_layer.md

 }
 {% endhighlight %}

+It's pretty similar to loading a local image tile set.
+Just a few changes.
+- We want a cache directory for the remote tiles.
+It's rude to thrash the server.
+- The <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyRemoteTileSource.html" target="_blank">MaplyRemoteTileSource</a> serves as the data source.
+- We initialize the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyQuadImageTilesLayer.html" target="_blank">MaplyQuadImageTilesLayer</a> as normal.

 Build and run, and play with the new HelloEarth.
 You can zoom in to your heart's content, provided your heart doesn't desire sub­meter resolution.

-Here's what's different.
-Previously we were using a [MaplyMBTileSource](http://mousebird.github.io/WhirlyGlobe/documentation/2_3/Classes/MaplyMBTileSource.html) tile source.
-That only knows how to read local MBTiles files.
-We replaced it with a [MaplyRemoteTileSource](http://mousebird.github.io/WhirlyGlobe/documentation/2_3/Classes/MaplyRemoteTileSource.html) which knows how to talk to servers.

-The [MaplyRemoteTileSource](http://mousebird.github.io/WhirlyGlobe/documentation/2_3/Classes/MaplyRemoteTileSource.html) has a number of interesting properties, so be sure to check out the documentation.
-It can talk to a standard [Tile Map Service](http://wiki.openstreetmap.org/wiki/TMS), like the ones provided by [OpenStreetMap](http://www.openstreetmap.org/).
+The only significant difference is the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyRemoteTileSource.html" target="_blank">MaplyRemoteTileSource</a>.
+It knows how to talk to remote servers and fetch tiles in the standard [Tile Map Service](http://wiki.openstreetmap.org/wiki/TMS), like the ones provided by [OpenStreetMap](http://www.openstreetmap.org/).

 Next up, let’s add some vector data.